Bob Basset: Bob Basset art studio during the Russian invasion

 At the beginning of the Russian invasion, Serhii Petrov was forced to evacuate from Kharkiv to Lviv with a minimal amount of tools and equipment.
 According to him, the Kharkiv workshop was not damaged by shelling, but it is dangerous to work in a city that is shelled almost every day.
 In Lviv, he created a workshop, continues to make masks and helps the army - he collects money for gas masks, established the production of body armor.
 "There is no place in the world where it would be as good for me to live and work as in Kharkiv.
 I will definitely return to Kharkiv", says Petrov.

 Bob Basset provided art objects as lots for two auctions of war trophies and art "History in Objects", which took place in the Lviv Municipal Art Center in the summer of 2022.
-One of the objects was sold for UAH 55,000 (USD 1900 approx.) at the starting price UAH 29,542, becoming the most expensive lot of the first auction.
-In total, UAH 205,510 was collected at the auction.
+One of the objects was sold for ₴55,000 (USD 1900 approx.) at the starting price ₴29,542, becoming the most expensive lot of the first auction.
+In total, ₴205,510 was collected at the auction.
 The funds were directed to the UAID charity fund for the purchase of needed items for the front line.

 During the war, Serhiy Petrov began to use spent bullet cartridges from the battlefield as elements of masks.
 "Each piece has a story.
-Maybe it was someone’s last bullet", said Petrov during an interview for the New York Times.
+Maybe it was someone's last bullet", said Petrov during an interview for the New York Times.

 In 2022, Serhiy Petrov was included in the anthology of modern Ukrainian visual art "Unknown Art.
 Artistic reflections.
 Ukraine after 2013" by Olesya Gerashchenko (Shambur), published by “Osnovy” publishing house.
 The collection with 100 reproductions and 50 interviews with artists, art critics and curators included "Maidan Mask", created by the studio in 2013.

+The Art Studio and Serhii Petrov became one of the heroes of David Gutnik's documentary film "Rule of Two Walls", which examines the war in Ukraine through the prism of the vision of artists who live and create during hostilities.
+The image of Serhii Petrov became the official poster of the film.
+The world premiere took place in June 2023 at the Tribeca Festival, where the film received special jury mention for human rights and artistic expression.
+The film became a participant of the international and national competitions at the XIV Odessa International Film Festival and received the Special Award of the International Competition.

+In September, the art studio presented its new work in collaboration: a black leather mask in the shape of a skull, decorated with silver details of the Kyiv brand Sania.Jeweler.

+In September 2024, Bob Basset's works were selected to participate in the Homo Faber Biennale of Contemporary Crafts in Venice.
+However, not all works were delivered for the exhibition: one of the masks of the art studio uses firearm cartridges, which caused questions at customs.